2018 high school holiday tournament scoreboard

 At St. Louis University High

-Game 21: Winner Game 14 vs. Winner Game 15, noon (consolation championship game)
+Game 21: Urbana 54, St. Louis University High 45 (consolation championship game)

 Thursday, Dec.
 13